janhove/janhove.github.io/_posts/2020-06-12-stats-course.md

 recode non-numeric predictors such that the model's output aligns more closely with what you want to know.
-I've recently [blogged](https://janhove.github.io/analysis/2020/05/05/contrast-coding) about contrast coding, and I was surprise I didn't learn about this useful technique until 2020 (of all years).
+I've recently [blogged](https://janhove.github.io/analysis/2020/05/05/contrast-coding) about contrast coding, and I was surprised I didn't learn about this useful technique until 2020 (of all years).

 * Text: Schad et al. (2020), up to and including the section _What makes a good set of contrasts?_